alessandro-fazzi/lfbg.pl/README.md

     -v, -verbose    print results on STDOUT
     -m, -mail       send mail report (if configured in lfbg.conf) -list           list available methods

+### The "executables" exeption

+The model named "executables" isn't based on a regex library.
+You can see that `regex.list` is actually empty.
+The model will list all the files (directories escluded _a priori_) with executable bit set.
+You can filter files to check using `include.list` and `exclude.list`.

+This is useful due to many hack patterns leaving php scripts or images executable, when they normaly aren't.

 ## Status and features (sort of changelog)